||At what age did you see yourself as an entertainer?

 He quit drinking alltogether to my understanding shortly before shooting this film am I right?

-Yes, I never saw him drink and never felt her breath smelling of alcohol.
+Yes, I never saw him drink and never felt his breath smelling of alcohol.
 He was very focused on work.

 Do you have any memorable experiences working on set you'd like to share with us?